 This post is a bit more personal than many of the others to date.
-In fact, I debated about whether or not it was too personal.
+In fact, I debated about whether it was too personal.
 But after considering the many women who put off critical preventive care, I decided it was a necessity.

-So let’s just put it out there, getting a mammogram can be stressful.
+So, let’s just put it out there, getting a mammogram can be stressful.
 I’ve been reduced to tears a number of times over the years just sitting in the waiting room.
-And my reaction wasn’t even related to the procedure itself–it was the fear of what the procedure “might” unearth.
+And my reaction wasn’t even related to the procedure itself–it was the fear of what the procedure might unearth.

-It doesn’t help that there is little, if any, transparency when it comes to most health insurance plans.
-When scheduling my appointment I asked if the procedure would be covered, and I was told to call the number on the back of my card.
+And it doesn’t help that there’s little, if any, transparency when it comes to most health insurance plans.
+When scheduling my appointment, I asked if the procedure would be covered by my insurance, and I was told to call the number on the back of my card.
 No problem.

 Preventive care is one of the basic tenets of self-care.
 Whether it’s getting blood work or age-specific tests, it’s smart to talk with your provider about your health risks, and decide together what is necessary.